mindlink/my-chat/readme.md

 * The first two arguments are reserved for the input file and the output file respectively.
 Additional arguments can be included in any arbitrary order.

 * If output file already exists, user is prompted if they want to overwrite.
 For unit testing and integration tests, the configuration includes a 'force overwrite' flag in order to run uninterrupted.

+* Conversation and Message classes are designed to be immutable.

 Programming Exercise